Psycroptic: The Inherited Repression and Psycroptic (2012-2017)

 Psycroptic issued their fifth album, The Inherited Repression in February 2012.

 In November 2012, Psycroptic guitarist Joe Haley released a guitar tablature book for the album The Inherited Repression.
 Joe followed this up a year later with the release of a guitar tablature book for the album "Ob(Servant)" in October 2013.

 In November 2014, Psycroptic announced via Facebook that they had signed to Prosthetic Records.
 The subsequent self-titled Psycroptic album was released in March 2015.
 They also launched a charity outreach linked to purchasing their new single, "Echoes to Come", with the proceeds distributed to saving Tasmanian devils from extinction.

 As the Kingdom Drowns and Divine Council (2018-present)

 As the Kingdom Drowns, Psycroptic's seventh album, was released in November 2018, with "We Were the Keepers" as the lead single.

-The band's eighth album, Divine Council, was released on August 5th, 2022.
+The band's eighth album, Divine Council, was released on August 5, 2022.

+Psycroptic's 2024 tour commenced on August 16th 2024 in Frankston, Victoria.